lbliii/milodocs/exampleSite/content/guides/markups/rst.md

 ## How to enable RST markup

 {{<notice info >}}
-The following steps have been tested with **Netlify**.
-By providing a `requirements.txt` file at the root level, Netlify knows to automatically install `python`, `pip`, and the listed dependencies (`rst2html`).
+We tested the following steps with **Netlify**.
+By providing a `requirements.txt` file at the root level, Netlify automatically installs `python`, `pip`, and the listed dependencies (`rst2html`).
 This may not be the case in your deployment solution.
 {{</notice>}}

 1. Install [Python](https://www.python.org/downloads/).